-Inspiring Classrooms is a project created by the First Minister’s Reading Challenge to help schools build and sustain a reading culture.
+Inspiring Classrooms is a project available through the First Minister’s Reading Challenge to help primary schools build and sustain a reading culture.

-Schools can apply to Inspiring Classrooms to receive a small grant for a project of their choice which includes an author visit and books for Primary 1 – 7 children taking part.
-The total amount of each grant is expected to be up to £500.
+Schools can apply to receive a grant of £500 to create a project of their choice that includes an author visit (including travel), reading materials and resources for children taking part.

 Inspiring Classrooms projects can also be used to facilitate professional learning and inspire teachers to embrace a reading culture within their schools.

 - Deadline for applications: Monday 4 November 2019

 - Notification of outcome by Wednesday 4 December 2019